Why you should care

 It’s Samin’s way with words — and food — that has gotten her where she is on this sunny winter day: blissfully barefoot in her cluttered Berkeley, California kitchen, toiling over her white Frigidaire stovetop.
 And laptop.
 Hard at work on what could be The Next Great Cookbook.

-Salt, Fat, Acid, Heat: The Four Elements of Good Cooking will be published in Spring 2015 by Simon & Schuster — to the chagrin of a dozen or so houses that lost the bidding war in March.
+Salt, Fat, Acid, Heat: The Four Elements of Good Cooking will be published in 2016 by Simon & Schuster — to the chagrin of a dozen or so houses that lost the bidding war in March.
 The lucky winner?
 Editor Michael Szczerban who happened to write Samin a genuine letter himself that brought her to tears.

 As did the enviable advance, which has allowed Samin to make writing this book her full-time job.
 Prior to the deal, she was scraping by on $17,000 a year.
 “Now I’m going to buy sea salt!” she cried to a friend the morning after the sale.